 This buttery rice pilaf dresses up all of your special occasions.
 No longer will you think of rice as a plain and basic staple–Armenian pilaf is a sophisticated, yet simple side dish.

 What ingredients do I need for Armenian Rice Pilaf?

-- Uncle Ben's Converted Rice: Listen up.
-This is the key ingredient and there is no substitute for it, despite all the cost-cutting more efficient varieties of white rice available.
+Uncle Ben's Converted Rice: Listen up.
+This is the key ingredient in this recipe and there is no substitute for it, despite all the cost-cutting more efficient varieties of white rice available.

 - Vermicelli (or Fideo): Look for short-cut extra thin spaghetti-like pasta.
 If you can't find short-cut vermicelli, then, get the regular length vermicelli and break off an inch at a time into your pot of melted butter.
-In a pinch, you could also substitute pasta labeled as extra-thin spaghetti, but it might be slightly thicker.
+In a pinch, you could also substitute pasta labeled as extra-thin spaghetti, but these noodles might be slightly thicker than ideal.

 - Chicken broth

 Melt a stick of butter in a stock pot over medium heat.
 Truth be told, you can cut down on the butter if the thought of using that much butter causes you to break a sweat.
 But for extra special occasions, we go all in, and you should do the same.

 Next, pour the short-cut vermicelli into pot, stirring and watching carefully to brown it without letting it burn.
 Stir in rice.